brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 The description of the debug mechanism in the RP2040 datasheet (section 2.4.2.4) is extremely brief.
 I think the
-RPi team expects you to either (a) flash use their off-the-shelf debug probe or (b) use the ARM documentation to understand the details of the debug port.
+RPi team expects you to either (a) flash using their off-the-shelf debug probe or (b) use the ARM documentation to understand the details of the debug port.
 I had a hard time piecing this together for myself, but it does work in the end.